 The remedial steps will involve a Branding team and a PR machinery to help the brand sustain.
 So the whole process of candidate experience can be tackled at five basic levels which are shown below in the order of their flow.

 Candidates start their quest for knowledge about the organization even before applying to it.
-The channels which provide the information are the Social Media, Company website and word of mouth.
+The channels which provide the information are social media, company website, company review sites and word of mouth.

 The lesson learned is “Be Visible and be Appealing to Candidates.”